gdvenugopal88/pytest-regtest/README.md

     >       -done
     >       +

-For accepting this output, we run *py.test* with the *--reset-regtest*
+For accepting this output, we run *pytest* with the *--reset-regtest*
 flag:

     $ py.test --regtest-reset

-The recorded output is written to files in the subfolder `_regtest_outputs` next to your test script(s).

 Now the next execution of *py.test* will succeed:

     $ py.test

+The recorded output was written to files in the subfolder `_regtest_outputs` next to your test script(s).
+You might keep this folder under version control.

 Other features
 --------------